-Open a Demat Account to invest in Mutual Funds
+Guide for opening a Demat Account to start investing in Mutual Funds

 Mutual fund investment is one of the best ways to maximize your returns by investing in market-linked instruments.
 It allows you to avoid the volatility associated with equities and low returns from debt instruments by giving you the best of both worlds.

-Mutual fund investment through systematic investment plans (SIPs) have grown by leap and bounds in the last few years as more and more people are moving away from traditional investment instruments.
+Mutual fund investment through Systematic Investment Plans (SIPs) has gained popularity by leap and bounds in the last few years as more people are aware and thus are moving away from traditional investment instruments.

-Do you need a Demat Account for investing in Mutual Funds?
+Will you need a Demat Account to invest in Mutual Funds?

-Opening a demat account is not mandatory to invest in mutual funds.
-However, as a smart investor you shouldn't be keeping all your eggs in one basket.
-Meaning, you shouldn’t put all your money in one investment instrument or a single asset class.
+A Demat account is not mandatory to invest in mutual funds.
+However, as a smart investor, you shouldn't be keeping all your eggs in one basket i.e. you shouldn’t put all your money in one investment instrument or a single asset class

 Your investment portfolio should be a mix of mutual funds, equities, derivatives, fixed income instruments, commodities, etc. Therefore, to invest in the above mix of asset classes, opening a demat account is mandatory as well as helpful.
-Once you have a demat account, you can also use the same to hold your mutual fund investments or mutual fund units.
+Once you have a Demat Account, you can also use the same to manage your mutual fund investments or mutual fund units

 What is a Demat Account?

 A demat account operates similarly to a Savings Bank Account.
 It is a vault where all your investments are stored in electronic form making it easy to buy and sell them seamlessly and securely.
 With this, you can hold, trade, and invest in stocks, mutual funds, IPOs, bonds, derivatives, commodities, ETFs, and currency.
 It is monitored and operated by the two main Depositories in India, NSDL and CDSL.